Ross McLean (politician)

 Ross Malcolm McLean, AM (born 30 June 1944) is a former Liberal member of the Australian House of Representatives from 1975 to 1983, representing the Division of Perth, Western Australia.

 Early life

 McLean was born in Perth on 30 June 1944.
+He attended school at Wesley College in South Perth.

 He completed the degree of Bachelor of Economics (Hons.) at the University of Western Australia and worked at the university as a senior administrative assistant.

 Politics

 McLean served as president of the Liberal Party's North Perth division from 1969 to 1972.
 He was elected to the party's state council in 1976 and was a delegate to federal council.

 McLean was elected to the House of Representatives at the 1975 federal election, winning the seat of Perth from the incumbent Australian Labor Party (ALP) MP Joe Berinson.

 McLean took a "strong public stand" in favour of accepting Vietnamese boat people into Australia, leading the League of Rights and the Immigration Control Association to publicly oppose his re-election to parliament before the 1980 federal election.

 At the 1986 state election, McLean stood unsuccessfully for the seat of Subiaco against future premier Carmen Lawrence.